nbever/nobs-js/README.md

 ## Contributions Welcome

 This is just the beginning of something I hope will be useful, any contributions will be considered so feel free to fork this repository and submit ideas.
+I can't stress enough that there are likely smarter way to accomplish some of these things and I'd love to see this evolve.

 ## Authors